Mediatek-Cloud/mcs-resources/content/zh-CN/tutorial/7688_fota_tutorial.md

 [Blink every 100 milisecond](http://cdn.mediatek.com/100ms.hex)

-## Prepare the LinkIt Smart 7688 development board
+## Prepare the LinkIt Smart 7688 DUO development board

-1. Make sure your LinkIt Smart 7688 is connected.
+1. Make sure your LinkIt Smart 7688 DUO is connected.
 2. using command `ssh` to go into to the command console.
 3. Create a folder using the following command:
 ```